meryboth/meryboth/README.md

 ## I'm a Design Engineer with passion for UI and Design Systems!

-- 🔭 I’m a Javascript and Web Development mentor on [Coderhouse](https://www.coderhouse.com/)!
 - 💓 React Js and React Native are my main tools of work
 - 🌱 I’m currently working as a Design Engineer on [Flock IT](https://www.flockit.com.ar/)
 - 👯 I’m looking to collaborate with other content creators